 These categories are:

 Aristotle famously stated, “Knowing yourself is the beginning of wisdom”.
 The first step is to get a good handle on your own operations.
 Spend some time analyzing your enrollment data and retention data for the past 5 years.
 Is your problem that you are not attracting enough students, or that you attract them, but then they leave your school and you are constantly recruiting new families?

 Are there specific grades that you struggle to fill or keep full?
 Having a good handle on your data, which I covered in depth in this article forms the cornerstone of understanding your enrollment operations.

-Next, look at all the schools around you.
+Next, look at your surrounding schools.
 These are the choices that your parents have when they are selecting a school for their children.
 How do you compare?
 Are you better or worse?
 Do you offer something different and compelling that would make a parent choose your school over the next?

 If you don’t know the answers to these questions, it might be helpful to read this article about conducting competitive analysis.
 Knowing about your “competition” is important when you are trying to attract parents.

 Once you know yourself and know your environment, it is important to know your parents.
 Know what is important to them.
 Strong academics, yes, but what else are they seeking in a school?
 Is it a specific subject like STEM or art?
 Do they want more foreign language exposure?
 Is character building something that they want your school to actively engage in?

 Using surveys, focus groups or just getting out and talking to them will help you to truly understand your parents.
 I talked about the importance of surveys and building parent personas previously and I would encourage you to read those articles.